 The revelation that I was a skinny loser tormented me after my humiliation.
 Publicly being unable to show any physical potential didn’t do much to put a smile on my face.
 Even though I was closing in on a black belt, I quit karate for many years, having felt it did nothing to fix my unimpressive physical abilities.

-Kevin, one of my roomies, was a great friend who stepped in and came to my rescue.
+Kevin, one of my roomies, stepped in and came to my rescue.
 He was also about 6’3” and had the potential to be big like a wrestler, so he decided to loose the chub and work out.
-He encouraged me to follow his lead.
+He encouraged me to follow his lead, probably because I was cramping his style.
 At that moment I had my Charles Atlas epiphany where I kick a chair after having sand booted in my face and decide to become a “real man after all”.

 Kevin showed me an ad in a muscle magazine for Cybergenics that had the loser-before and ripped-after photo.
 That was my mission, to get from before to after.
 Keep in mind, I knew nothing about fitness or body building.
 Nothing.
 I didn’t even know the difference between a protein and a carbohydrate.
 Yet I purchased Cybergenics Phase 1 for almost $100 which at the time was an obscene amount of money for me to spend.
 It was a really nothing more than a box of vitamins and a workout guide.
 I would have been better off with a tub of whey protein, but that’s beside the point.
 For now, this was my ticket.